gbultman2/AWS_Cantrill_Training/README.md

 When I first try to navigate to the webpage, we get a 403 Forbidden error.
 This is because I haven't set up any permissions for anyone to access S3 objects.
 I am trying to access as an anonymous user when I open it through a web browser.
 The anonymous user is unauthenticated.

-To do this, we make a resource policy for the bucket that allows access to **objects in the bucket**
+To do this, we make a resource policy for the bucket that allows access to **objects in the bucket.**  The "Principal" of "*" gives access to anyone on the web.
 ```
 {
     "Version":"2012-10-17",